 - Infernal Retaliation: When a Brute Chieftain's charging at you, roaring, and brandishing a gravity hammer, you might think of hitting them with a firebomb, as it does a lot of damage.
 Unfortunately, Chieftains have equipment that renders them temporarily invincible, so when they activate it, they're now charging at you, roaring, brandishing a gravity hammer, on fire, and invulnerable.

 - In the Back: How the Prophet of Truth kills Miranda Keyes, by shooting several Spiker rounds into her.
 And how the Arbiter kills Truth, by impaling him with an energy sword.

-- Which itself is a Call Back to the first Halo game, when returning to the Pillar of Autumn in a captured, damaged Banshee.
+- Which itself is a Call-Back to the first game, when returning to the Pillar of Autumn in a captured, damaged Banshee.

-- It is also worth pointing out that this is the only time in the game series to this point that Cortana has used the Chief's given name.
+- It is also worth pointing out that this is the first time in the games proper that anyone uses the Chief's given name.

 - Large Ham: Even more rampant than in Halo 2, with Sgt.
-Johnson, the shipmaster, Gravemind and a hammy Prophet of Truth.
-The latter two even engage in Ham-to-Ham Combat during the 1st climax.
+Johnson, the Shipmaster, Gravemind and a hammy Prophet of Truth.
+The latter two even engage in Ham-to-Ham Combat during the first climax.

-- Nerf: Dual-wielding was disabled for the Needler, and its magazine size was decreased.
-The needles were also changed to do all of their damage right when they hit a player (rather than doing most of it when they shattered), travel faster, and require one less hit for a supercombine.
+- Dual-wielding was disabled for the Needler, and its magazine size was decreased.
+The needles were also changed to do all of their damage right when they hit someone (rather than doing most of it when they shattered), travel faster, and require one less hit for a supercombine.

 - Dual-wielding itself was also nerfed; weapons will individually deal less damage when they're being dual-wielded.
 This is especially apparent with the Magnum; dual-wielded Magnums take almost twice as many shots to kill as one on its own.